FlavynN/Project-TrybeFC/README.md

 * Typescript

 ## What was build?
+Was build an POO backend with Typescript that contains:
 * **Docker Containers** for front, back and database
 * **Mysql database**
 * **API CRUD**